-1. Some have suggested that a person who has an exclusive same-sex orientation should be considered אונס אונס ערומנא פטריה.
-Some have pointed out that אונס רחמנא פטריה is a formula which only exempts the person acting under force majeur from punishment for those acts; it does not grant permission to engage in those acts לכתחילה.
+- 1. Some have suggested that a person who has an exclusive same-sex orientation should be considered אונס Others have pointed out that אונס רחמנא is a formula which only exempts the person acting under force majeur from punishment for those acts; it does not grant permission to engage in those acts לכתהילה.
 They have also pointed out that a general desire to engage in sexual activity with a same-sex person does not imply אונס for any individual sex act.
-Indeed, the law follows the opinion of Rava that a male can never claim that an שירוה was due to ערוה since erection is always considered volitional.67 There is an even deeper problem with assigning exclusive same-sex desire to the category of אונס Since desire for sexual activity, no matter with whom or with what, is simply part of a persons.
-Since desire for sexual activity, no matter with whom or with what, is simply part of a persons one's capacity for one's actions.
+Indeed, the law follows the opinion of Rava that a male can never claim that an ערוה was due to אונס, since erection is always considered volitional.
+There is an even deeper problem with assigning exclusive same-sex desire to the category of אונס.
+Since desire for sexual activity, no matter with whom or with what, is simply part of a persons אינס, we would be implying that a strong desire to do something (a desire emanating from one's responsibility for one's actions.
 While that may be the case when someone acts under the influence of an obsessive-compulsive disorder or some other psychopathology which diminishes one's capacity to choose how one acts, that is generally not the case.
-For instance, the fact that a person may have a violent temper68 does not relieve that person of the obligation to resist one's impulses to inflict harm on others or their property.

-2. While the Rabbinic tradition affirms the responsibility of every Jew to resist impulses-even strong, persistent ones-to act in ways contrary to Torah and Rabbinic law and the path of holiness which these laws define, the tradition recognizes how difficult that is for some people.
-The Rabbis realized that sometimes one's ">v does overpower one.
+For instance, the fact that a person may have a violent temper does not relieve that person of the obligation to resist one's impulses to inflict harm on others or their property. - 2.
+While the Rabbinic tradition affirms the responsibility of every Jew to resist impulses-even strong, persistent ones-to act in ways contrary to Torah and Rabbinic law and the path of holiness which these laws define, the tradition recognizes how difficult that is for some people.
+The Rabbis realized that sometimes one's צר does overpower one.
 When a person does realize that one is being overpowered by an impulse to sin, the Rabbis consider it much